 Strawberries have a lot of fiber and vitamin C. They also contain an enzyme that can help whiten your Chihuahua’s teeth as he or she eats them.
 As always only in small amounts depending on the size of your dog.

-Tangerines are non-toxic, but are high in citrus and can cause GI upset in your Chi.
+Tangerines are non-toxic, but is high in citrus and can cause GI upset in your Chi.

 Yes With Caution